malike/elasticsearch-kafka-watch/README.md

 This plugin also works with 2 other plugins to schedule reports using elasticsearch as datasource.

-[elasticsearch report engine](https://malike.github.io/elasticsearch-report-engine) and [go-kafka-alert](https://malike.github.io/go-kafka-alert).
+[elasticsearch report engine](https://malike.github.io/elasticsearch-report-engine) and [go kafka alert](https://malike.github.io/go-kafka-alert).
 The former generates PDF,CSV and HTML reports from elasticsearch using queries.
 The later sends the reports as email.
 PDF and CSV reports can be sent as attachments whiles HTML reports can be sent the email body.

 Reports can be sent using event based triggers or time based triggers.